avr-llvm/llvm/README.md

 Currently AVR-LLVM can generate assembly files and ELF object files.

-Subtarget features are not implemented (yet), and so generated code will be incompatible to most AVR models except the higher end ones (which support the entire AVR instruction set).
-This is being worked on.

 As the project is still very much in development, it is likely that you will encounter bugs.
 If you think you've found one, submit an issue - we're aiming for AVR-LLVM to eventually be a production-quality compiler backend, so bugs will not be tolerated.